akerselva99/cartodb/README.md

 # cartodb
-make time series slider for cartodb
+Noob programmer trying to make make a time series slider for cartodb